-TABLE 6: THE IMPORTANCE OF SELECTED FACTORS IN THE

-DECISION TO BECOME AN EARLY CHILDHOOD
+TABLE 6: THE IMPORTANCE OF SELECTED FACTORS IN THE DECISION TO BECOME AN EARLY CHILDHOOD EDUICATOR

-EDUCATOR

-EDUCATOR ALL CCC FCCH l enjoy working with young children.
+EDUCATUR ALL CCC FCCH l enjoy working with young children.
 3.89 3.89 3.94 I wanted to be able to work in my home.
-3.94 na 3.94 I planned to, or already, have children and liked the idea of a job where my child could be with me.
+3.94 na 3.94 l planned to, or already, have children and liked the idea of a job where my child could be with me.
 2.67 2.61 3.33 Family and/or friends asked me to be their regular child-care provider.
 2.94 na 2.94 Family and/or friends suggested that it would be a good idea.
-2.32 2.28 2.72 I heard there are opportunities for promotions/advancement.
-2.24 2.24 na I heard there were a lot of jobs available (CCC)/I heard I wouldn't have any trouble enrolling children in my home (FCCH).
+2.32 2.28 2.72 I heard there are opportunities for promotions/ advancement.
+2.24 2.24 na I heard there were a lot of jobs available (CCC)/ I heard I wouldn't have any trouble enrolling children in my home (FCCH).
 2.31 2.28 2.68 I heard that the wages are good in this field.
 2.05 1.99 2.69 I needed a job and someone told me about an opening in a center (CCC)/ asked me about watching their child during the day (FCCH).
-2.07 2.07 2.06
+2.07 2.07 2.06 Note: Respondents ranked importance on a four-point scale with "1" being a ot at all impo tant and "A" h oing yory

 Note: Respondents ranked importance on a four-point scale with "1" being not at all important and "4" being very important.
-Not Applicable (na) indicates that the question was not asked of this group.

-\indicates that the difference between CCC teachers and FCCH teachers was statistically significant at the .05 level.
+Not Applicable (na) indicates that the question was not asked of this group. indicates that the difference between CCC teachers and FCCH teachers was statistically significant at the .05 level.
 Interviews with FCCH teachers support this hypothesis.
 When asked about why they entered the field, almost all of them mentioned that they love working with children but many also talked about wanting to stay home with their own children or grandchildren.
 One teacher left her position as a preschool teacher and opened her FCCH when her son frequently became sick in the child care setting.
 Another had placed her own child in a FCCH but recalled that, "it really wasn't a good experience, but I really liked the concept and that's what started off my venture."
 One grandmother said, "My daughter had a baby and had to go back to work right away and there was no one to care for her, so I started."
 Many of these FCCH teachers enjoyed the work so much that they remained in the field even after their own children or grandchildren reached school age.